 In the 1980’s my words would be irrelevant, because everyone was guilty back then, even if it took a little tampering with evidence and coercing or misleading witnesses to get a conviction.
 Then DNA evidence exposed decades of judicial corruption and contempt.
 Oh, so they were innocent.
 Yes bitch.
 And you did it, knowingly and willingly.
 Now who’s the criminal?
 A man with a crack-rock in his pocket or a prosecutor, detective, or politician who destroyed a person’s life and legacy, divided a family, and robbed children of a parent?

 That’s it.
 I’m done.
 Put my body back inside my tiny cell.
 Slam the metal door.
-(Inhaling deeply) my mind has never felt more free.
+(Inhaling deeply) However, my mind has never felt more free.
 The sun is rising — wake up Eastham!
 Good morning everyone, this is a good day to do some time.